dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2007](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2007): Consider calling 'ConfigureAwait' on the awaited task

 When an asynchronous method awaits a 'Task' directly, continuation occurs in the same thread that created the task.
 Consider calling 'Task.ConfigureAwait(Boolean)' to signal your intention for continuation.
-Call ConfigureAwait(false) on the task to schedule continuations to the thread pool, thereby avoiding a deadlock on the UI thread.
+Call 'ConfigureAwait(false)' on the task to schedule continuations to the thread pool, thereby avoiding a deadlock on the UI thread.
 Passing false is a good option for app-independent libraries.
-Calling 'ConfigureAwait(true)' on the task has the same behavior as not explicitly calling ConfigureAwait.
+Calling 'ConfigureAwait(true)' on the task has the same behavior as not explicitly calling 'ConfigureAwait'.
 By explicitly calling this method, you're letting readers know you intentionally want to perform the continuation on the original synchronization context.

 |Item|Value|
 |-|-|